 The design camp is coordinated with the University's Summer Honors Institute.
 The goal of the program is to nurture the ability of high school students (entering 9th through 12th grades) in gifted and talented programs from Ohio.
 Students are encouraged to think about subjects in more abstract and complex ways, and are opportunities for exploring education and career options.

-The design camp also will inform students about careers in design and raise awareness of the impact of design through a series of week-long projects.
 The assignments will challenge students to explore their creativity and critical-thinking skills while pushing them to try a range of techniques.
 The exploration of the design process also will teach students to question, make choices, generate possible solutions, work collaboratively and, ultimately, broaden their understanding of the world around them.

 For more information about the "Design: Think.
 Know.
 Do."
 Camp and the University’s Summer Honors Institute, click here.

 The department of art & design, along with the undergraduate admissions office, offers an intense summer art workshop for current high school students and recent graduates.
 Designed for those who want to develop a strong college admissions portfolio, this workshop teaches students how to improve their studio art skills in drawing, painting and ceramics, develop a theme for a series, address issues related to studying art and design in college, and prepare for a career in visual arts.

 For information about the Portfolio Workshop, please contact us at 419.772.2160 or email@example.com.